elau1004/Alembic-Branches-Example/README.md

 ## Create the migration scripts using alembic:
-The sample scripts that are checked in was generated and edited from teh following execution of "`alembic revision`" command maximizing its CLI options.
+The sample scripts that are checked in was generated and edited from the following execution of "`alembic revision`" command maximizing its CLI options.

 1. Setup initialization of a common core branch.
 This is meant to be a long living branch.
 ```